JSRocksHQ/jsrockshq.github.io/src/posts/en/how-i-m-using-es6-modules-in-production.md

 ## Next step
-Sourcemaps doesn't work well with this workflow as i'm using Browserify to bundle.
+Sourcemaps don't work well with this workflow as I'm using Browserify to bundle.
 Perhaps it should be easy to implement.
 We're starting to rewrite our framework using some ES6 features and of course we'll use modules.
 It may be possible to build a custom module formatter for our current structure, but I think it wouldn't be a good approach.